Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Group

 * Attendance

 * Deadlines

-  * N = Team member has **poor time management** skills and appears unaware of deadlines
+  * :disappointed: = Team member has **poor time management** skills and appears unaware of deadlines
-  * I = Team member demonstrates a **lack of urgency** as deadline approaches and misses work as a result
+  * :confused: = Team member demonstrates a **lack of urgency** as deadline approaches and misses work as a result
-  * A = Team member **completes** their **required work**, but adheres only to technical time constraints and does not leave time for testing or correction of errors
+  * :neutral_face: = Team member **completes** their **required work**, but adheres only to technical time constraints and does not leave time for testing or correction of errors
-  * G = Team member **completes** their **required work** with enough time before the deadline to properly test their code/work and enough time to fix any errors that may have arisen
+  * :smiley: = Team member **completes** their **required work** with enough time before the deadline to properly test their code/work and enough time to fix any errors that may have arisen
-  * E = Team member **completes work on time** and encourages others to also complete their work with enough time to test it and fix errors.
+  * :sunglasses: = Team member **completes work on time** and encourages others to also complete their work with enough time to test it and fix errors.

 A software engineer demonstrates the mastery of this professional skill at the E level by completing their assigned work for the project with enough time